Decoding generalised hyperoctahedral groups and asymptotic analysis of correctible error patterns: Asymptotic analysis

 \proof One easily checks that the conditions of Theorem VIII.8 in \cite{Flajolet} are satisfied. \endproof

 Fixing $m$ and the fraction of errors $k/mn=\lambda/m$, this allows us to control the asymptotics of $p_{n,m,r}(k)$ for large $n$.

-\begin{example} Figure \ref{fig52} shows the probability $p_{n,m,r}(k)$ that a word with $k$ errors is correctible for $C_m\wr S_n$ for three different values of $n$, when $m=5$ (and thus $r=\lfloor\frac{5-1}2\rfloor=2$).
-To reduce the error in the asymptotic formula for small values of $k$, we replace both the numerator $E_{n,m,r}(k)$ and denominator ${nm\choose k}$ of $p_{n,m,r}(k)$ by the respective leading terms of the asymptotic expansion given by Proposition \ref{prop:asymptotics1} (for the denominator we use $r=m$).
+\begin{example} Figure~\ref{fig52} shows the probability $p_{n,m,r}(k)$ that a $k$-error pattern is correctible for $C_m\wr S_n$, for three different values of $n$ and when $m=5$ (and thus $r=\lfloor\frac{5-1}2\rfloor=2$).
+To reduce the error in the asymptotic formula for small values of $k$, we replace both the numerator $E_{n,m,r}(k)$ and denominator ${nm\choose k}$ of $p_{n,m,r}(k)$ by the respective leading terms of the asymptotic expansion given by Proposition~\ref{prop:asymptotics1} (for the denominator we use $r=m$).
 One expects heuristically that first-order corrections to the leading asymptotics will largely cancel each other.
-Numerically this seems to be confirmed, as even for moderate values of $n$ the agreement between the asymptotic result and the exact values is remarkably good. \end{example}
+Numerically this seems to be confirmed, as even for moderate values of~$n$ the agreement between the asymptotic result and the exact values is remarkably good. \end{example}